spamsch/website/social-media/draft/development-process/development-process-slides.md

 - Strong Git/PR/test discipline and governance in place
 - Comfortable orchestrating multiple agents and supervising outcomes
-- Skilled at prompt design and decomposing work into verifiable steps
 - Brings existing toolchain: GitHub + Copilot + VS Code (+ Actions/runners)
-- Goal is shipping faster with confidence — not “AI does everything”

 ---